Arkansas inmates sue after unknowingly being treated for covid with ivermectin: ‘They must be held accountable’

 The inmates say they were told that the pills they were regularly administered included antibiotics, vitamins and steroids.

-But what Karas and other staff members failed to disclose “over a period of days and possibly weeks,” court records state, was that the pills the four inmates repeatedly swallowed were in fact high doses of vitamins and ivermectin — a deworming drug that some people are using to prevent or treat covid, despite several public health agencies advising against it.
+But what Karas and other staff members did not disclose “over a period of days and possibly weeks,” court records state, was that the pills the four inmates repeatedly swallowed were in fact high doses of vitamins and ivermectin — a deworming drug that some people are using to prevent or treat covid-19, despite several public health agencies advising against it.

-Now, the four men are suing the physician, his private health care company, the detention center, Washington County Sheriff Tim Helder and other unidentified staff members for allegedly violating their constitutional rights by intentionally dispensing “incredibly high doses” of ivermectin without their consent, according to a federal lawsuit filed last week in the U.S. District Court for the Western District of Arkansas.
+Now, the four men are suing the physician, his private health-care company, the detention center, Washington County Sheriff Tim Helder and other unidentified staff members for allegedly violating their constitutional rights by intentionally dispensing “incredibly high doses” of ivermectin without their consent, according to a federal lawsuit filed last week in the U.S. District Court for the Western District of Arkansas.
 The men say the drug regimen jeopardized their health and made them unwitting subjects of medical research.

 “No one — including incarcerated individuals — should be deceived and subject to medical experimentation,” Gary Sullivan, the legal director of the American Civil Liberties Union of Arkansas, which filed the lawsuit on behalf of the inmates, told The Washington Post in an email. “ … The detention center failed to use safe and appropriate treatments for COVID-19, even in the midst of a pandemic, and they must be held accountable.”